BettercareHealth/bettercare/nc/nc-8A.md

 ---
 title: 8A.
-Skills workshop: Glucose control and hypoglycaemia
+Skills workshop on Glucose control and hypoglycaemia
 layout: chapter
 ---